MAKE YOUR FREE Tenancy Agreement

 What are the responsibilities of a residential landlord and tenant?

 Both landlords and tenants have certain obligations under the Tenancy Agreement.
-This includes obligations that are not expressly mentioned in the Tenancy Agreement but which will be implied by the Housing Act 1988 (ie the statute that governs the legal relationship between landlords and tenants).
+This includes obligations that are not expressly mentioned in the Tenancy Agreement but are implied by the law, including the Housing Act 1988 and Renters’ Rights Act 2025 (ie the statutes that govern the legal relationship between landlords and tenants).

 Examples of landlord obligations and responsibilities include: